Novartis/DRUG-seq/README.md

 ## Introduction
 Unbiased transcriptomic RNA-seq data has provided deep insights about biological processes.
 However, its impact in drug discovery has been narrow given high costs and low throughput.
 Proof-of-concept studies with Digital RNA with pertUrbation of Genes (DRUG)-seq demonstrated the potential to address this gap.
 We extended the DRUG-seq platform by subjecting it to rigorous testing and by adding an open-source analysis pipeline.
 The results demonstrate high reproducibility and ability to resolve the mechanism(s) of action for a diverse set of compounds.
 Overall, the protocol and open-source analysis pipeline are a step towards industrializing RNA-seq for high complexity transcriptomics studies performed at a saturating scale.
+## Description
+Raw data is available in [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi).
+Both Counts data and meta data are available in the data folder of the repo.
+After cloning the repo, run DRUG-seq_data_analysis_pipeline.Rmd and all results will be saved in a folder called out.
 ## Data analysis pipeline
 Check our [paper](https://www.biorxiv.org/content/10.1101/2021.06.07.447456v1) for additional information.
 ![DRUG-Seq data analysis pipeline](DRUG-seq_data_analysis_flow_chart.png)

 ## Publication
 If you are interest in using DRUG-seq in your research, please cite our publication:
 ```